Catacombs Of The Capuchins Or Catacombe Dei CappucciniCurrently Closed

 - Time Required: 01:00 Hrs

-- Tags: History Museum, Historical Site, Family And Kids, Architecture
+- Tags: History Museums, Historical Site, Family And Kids, Architecture

 ‘Catacombs of the Capuchins’- the one of its kind museum of Mummies and has a strange but unique charm that makes it one of the most visited places in Palermo.
 Initially only the monks were availed the facility to be preserved after death but later, it became a status symbol for the local lords and rich society to be preserved forever.